slsa-framework/slsa/docs/spec/draft/source-requirements.md

 #### Source attestations

 A source attestation contains information about how a specific revision was created and how it came to exist in its present context.
-They are associated with the revision identifier delivered to consumers and are a statement of fact from the perspective of the SCP.
+They are associated with the revision identifier delivered to consumers and are a statement of fact from the perspective of the SCS.

 If a consumer is authorized to access source on a particular branch, they MUST be able to fetch the source attestation documents for revisions in the history of that branch.

-It is possible that an SCP can make no claims about a particular revision.
+It is possible that an SCS can make no claims about a particular revision.
-For example, this would happen if the revision was created on another SCP, or if the revision was not the result of an accepted change management process.
+For example, this would happen if the revision was created on another SCS, or if the revision was not the result of an accepted change management process.

 #### Change management process